 As international students who will be pursuing your studies in the U.S. for a certain period of time, you are advised to obtain a Social Security Number (SSN) if you have found and received authorization for on-campus employment.
 When you come to FIU, you may have been given a 7-digit Panther ID number.
 This is not your SSN but just a university identification number that can only be used for university purposes such as registration.
 A social security number can be granted ONLY by the social security administration office of your residential area.

-Once you have an on-campus job, get a detailed letter from your employer (see a sample department letter on the forms page by clicking on “Download Forms”).
-This letter will need an additional signature from ISSS.
-Submit the letter to ISSS along with an ISSS Document Request Form requesting an On-Campus Employment Certification.
-Once you have obtained all required signatures, you will take the letter along with your valid passport, FIU I-20 or DS-2019, I-94 (white card) and a completed SSN application form to a Social Security Administration (SSA) Office.
+Once you have an on-campus job, get a detailed letter from your employer (see sample).
+Once you have this letter, follow the instructions on the On Campus Employment page of our website.
+Once the process is completed (in 5-7 business days), you will get a letter that you will have to take along with your valid passport, FIU I-20 or DS-2019, I-94 (white card) and a completed SSN application form to a Social Security Administration (SSA) Office.